Fura Gems

 FURA Gems is a private global mining company that produces colored gemstones: emeralds, rubies, and sapphires.
-Founded in 2017 FURA has its headquarters in Dubai, United Arab Emirates, and operates mining subsidiaries in Colombia, Mozambique, and Australia.
+Founded in 2017, FURA has its headquarters in Dubai, United Arab Emirates, and operates mining subsidiaries in Colombia, Mozambique, and Australia.
 In 2021, the company managed approximately six million carats of Mozambican rubies and 300,000 carats of Colombian emeralds.
 In 2022, FURA Gems unveiled the world's largest gem-quality ruby ever mined, which was sold by Sotheby's for $34.8 million in 2023.

 History

-FURA Gems was established in 2017 by Dev Shetty with a focus on increasing the supply of ethically sourced color gemstones with traceability of the mine origin to end-consumers.
+FURA Gems was established in 2017 by Dev Shetty with a focus on increasing the supply of ethically-sourced color gemstones with traceability of the mine origin to end-consumers.
 The company's name is derived from an ancient Colombian legend about Fura and Tena, two human figures created by the Muisca god Are.

-In 4 years, FURA acquired all its key mining assets, including the Coscuez Emerald mine in Colombia in 2018, seven ruby mining licenses in Montepuez, Mozambique in 2019, and the Great Northern Mining and Capricorn Sapphire mines in Queensland, Australia in 2020.
+In 4 years, FURA acquired all of its key mining assets, including the Coscuez Emerald mine in Colombia in 2018, seven ruby mining licenses in Montepuez, Mozambique in 2019, and the Great Northern Mining and Capricorn Sapphire mines in Queensland, Australia in 2020.
 In 2023, FURA announced the discovery of the largest gem-quality ruby named "Estrela de FURA" ("Star of FURA" in Portuguese), weighing 101 carats and mined from Mozambique.
 As of 2024, FURA holds nine ruby mining licenses in Mozambique, covering an area of 100 square kilometers.